shreyeah38/shreyeah38/README.md

-- 👋 Hi, I’m @shreyeah38
+- 👋 Hi, My Name is Shreya
-- 👀 I’m interested in Web Development and C++ coding.
+- 👀 I’m interested in Web Designing and Development.
-- 🌱 I’m currently learning C++ and JavaScript
+- 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on Web Development projects
+- 💞️ I’m looking forward to collaborating on Web Development projects
 - 📫 How to reach me?
-Email - shreyarai2512@gmail.com
+Email - shreyarai0308@gmail.com

 <!---
 shreyeah38/shreyeah38 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.